 Typically, someone is considered to be violating probation if they don’t adhere to their terms, such as getting arrested for another offense.
 If an enrollee misses a counseling session or doesn’t meet a certain requirement outlined in a diversion program, they may need to go back to court to face additional penalties.

-A diversion program includes specific terms and conditions that an enrollee must agree and adhere to in order to complete it successfully.
+A diversion program includes specific terms and conditions that an enrollee must agree and adhere to to complete it successfully.
 These terms vary by program but may include:

 • Attending vocational classes.